-This eight-week course builds on the concepts of previous nursing courses with emphasis on utilizing the nursing process in dealing with women's health during childbearing years, antepartum, intrapartum, postpartum, and the health of newborns.
+This 8-week course builds on the concepts of previous nursing courses with emphasis on utilizing the Nursing Process in dealing with women's health focus during childbearing years, antepartum, intrapartum, postpartum, and the health of newborns.
 Students will explore the concepts of health promotion, disease prevention, and alterations in health related to women in these phases and the newborn infant.
 Emphasis is on whole person care of the client.
-Management and planning of the nursing process will include concepts from a variety of culturally diverse settings to include nursing in the community.
-(Prerequisite: NUR 2121 or with the consent of the Dean.)
+Management and planning of the Nursing Process will include concepts from a variety of culturally diverse settings to include nursing in the community.
+(Prerequisite: NUR 2120 or with the consent of the Dean.)